-- Steve Wilson didn’t know an Indian language, but came along to learn some Pocomchí and write some materials to help missionaries.
+- Steve Wilson did not know an Indian language, but he came along to learn some Pocomchí and write some materials to help missionaries.

 - Margaret Blair, Dr. Blair’s daughter, came to work on radio programs in Momostenango.

-- Olivia de Rojas came as a guest of the Foundation for Indian Development to see Cordell Anderson.
-She is from Mexico City and had been at BYU for three years.
+- Olivia de Rojas came as a guest of the Foundation for Indian Development to meet Cordell Anderson.
+She was from Mexico City and had been at BYU for three years.

 - Lluvia was Olivia’s 16-year-old daughter.

-- Robert Blair was in charge of the project.
+- Robert Blair oversaw the project.
 I saw him in a new light on the trip.
 He was unorganized, but incredibly smart and a hard worker.
 His sense of humor either eased the tension or built it.
 We all worked at an “animal” pace, so it was easy to get angry and discouraged.

 - John Robertson was also responsible for the project.
 He developed theories about nearly everything.
 His theories were interesting and usually well-founded, but he sometimes jumped in head-first before checking things out.
 I was impressed with his abilities and enjoyed working with him.